mshilacodes/Social-Anxiety-Awareness-Project/README.md

 We aim to create an accurate prediction system that identifies individuals at risk of developing anxiety before clinical intervention becomes necessary, while providing personalized preventative interventions tailored to individual profiles.

 Our methodology involves comprehensive analysis of lifestyle factors including stress levels, sleep patterns, caffeine intake, and diet quality to identify the most impactful predictors for anxiety prevention.
 The ultimate goal is to deploy interpretable models in digital health platforms that can deliver personalized lifestyle recommendations and guide effective prevention strategies for optimal mental wellness.

+# CONCLUSION
+This project successfully demonstrates the potential of machine learning models—specifically ensemble methods like Random Forest and Gradient Boosting—in the early detection, risk prediction, and personalized recommendation of anxiety prevention strategies.

+By leveraging a combination of lifestyle and physiological data, we have built interpretable, high-performing models capable of supporting real-world mental health interventions.

+This work demonstrates that machine learning can meaningfully contribute to mental health awareness and early intervention.
+The models developed here can be embedded into digital health tools to provide users with:

+Early warning signs of potential anxiety disorders.

+Risk scores tailored to their personal lifestyle and physiology.

+Recommendations for behavioral change targeting high-impact factors such as stress management, sleep hygiene, and caffeine reduction.